Office: Swart 317

 3 credits This course discusses a survey of Chicano social and cultural adaptations to present day American society.
 Economic, political, social, educational, religious and other factors in Chicano communities, both rural and urban.
 Topics as discrimination, minority group status and relations with the larger society will be considered.

-Anthro 328: Peasant & Culture of Latin America
+Anthro 328: Peasant & Contemporary Cultures of Latin America

 Anthro 332: Magic and Religion